-The bills would amend the Crime Victim's Rights Act, the Code of Criminal Procedure, and the juvenile code to allow payment of restitution directly to shelter programs for victims of domestic violence (and their dependent children) and to allow prosecutors to enforce such restitution orders.

-Under these three laws, if a crime victim or his or her family consents, an order of restitution may require that the defendant make restitution in the form of services (in lieu of money) or make restitution to someone (a "person") designated by the victim or his or her estate if that person had provided services to the victim as the result of the crime.
-The acts also specify who may enforce an order of restitution to a victim or victim's estate in the same manner as a judgment in a civil action; namely, the prosecuting attorney or the victim or the victim's estate named in the order to receive the restitution.
+Under the Crime Victim's Rights Act, the Code of Criminal Procedure, and the juvenile code, courts are required to order restitution for crime victims.
+If a crime victim or his or her family consents, an order of restitution may require that the defendant make restitution in the form of services in lieu of money or make restitution to a "person" designated by the victim or his or her estate if that person had provided services to the victim as the result of the crime.